dynamic-intelligence-lab/selective_resetting/README.md

 S_without_resets = tps.prefix_scan(A, torch.matmul, dim=-3)
 ```

 The random vectors in each transition matrix of `A` tend to have L-2 norm greater than 1, so the L-2 norm of state vectors in `S_without_resets` will tend to increase with each additional matrix multiplication.
-If you plot the max vector norm within each state matrix in `S_without_resets`, using the following code,
+If we plot the max vector norm within each state matrix in `S_without_resets`, using the following code,

 ```python
 fig, axis = plt.subplots(layout='constrained', figsize=(5, 3.5))